WorkWithAnjola/home-soc-lab/Incident-report.md

 ![Kali attacker view of the SSH brute-force attempt](IMG_5222.jpeg)

-This confirms the attack was executed manually from a single terminal session — consistent with the single SSH session/source port observed server-side — rather than via an automated multi-connection tool (e.g., Hydra).
+This confirms the attack was executed manually from a single terminal session consistent with the single SSH session/source port observed server side rather than via an automated multiconnection tool (e.g., Hydra).
 This detail is relevant to assessing the simulated attacker's tooling and sophistication level.